15 Waterloo Sparkling Water Flavors, Ranked Worst To Best

 4. Tropical Fruit

-According to my notes, upon sipping Tropical Fruit, I said aloud, "Oh holy Nike, this is filled with flavor."
-I had no idea such a tongue-enveloping taste is possible in a zero-calorie, unsweetened water.
+Upon sipping Tropical Fruit, I said aloud, "Oh holy Nike, this is filled with flavor."
+I had no idea such a tongue-enveloping taste was possible in a zero-calorie, unsweetened water.
 No, it's not Tahitian Treat, but, seriously, I'd prefer this anyway.

 This is another one of those that could go so wrong without a sweet element, but it manages to come off perfectly.
 I can see even a little kid liking this (don't hold me to that).
-The only quibble I have is that there's a mango on the can, but I get more zippy pineapple and blood orange than that.
+The only quibble I have is that there's a mango on the can, but I really only tasted the zippy pineapple and blood orange.
 If I could taste more mango, it'd be a couple of spots higher in the ranking.
 Still, this begs for a mashup with a blood orange crush cocktail recipe.

 3. Black Cherry